geohot/twitchcore/README.md

 More info (and example code for `cherry_range()` in the compiler section.

+We also take advantage of the immutability of tensor objects to prefetch data.
+More here [memory model doc](memory_model.md)

 # Tensor Cores

 These all should be straightforward but annoying to get to IEEE specification.